The Canadian Criminal Justice System

 An Issue Approach to the Administration of Justice

-Edited by Nick Larsen
+By Nick Larsen

 The administration of justice is an area of social policy that defies attempts to achieve a balance between order and the protection of the public and respect for individual rights.
 The media contain daily accounts of the failure of the criminal justice system to repress crime.
 It is within this social and legal context that this work is situated.